theboringdotapp/unsubscriber/PRODUCTION_CHECKLIST.md

 # Production Readiness Checklist

-This document outlines the steps needed to prepare the Gmail Bulk Unsubscriber for production deployment, with a focus on optimizing cloud function usage.
+This document outlines the steps needed to prepare the Unsubscriber for production deployment, with a focus on optimizing cloud function usage.

 ## High Priority